bakins/single-box-kubernetes/README.md

 kubectl get nodes
 ```

-You should see a node named `coreos-k8s`.
+You should see the node with its IP as the name.

 ## Customization